jpitassi/tracking_code/README.txt

   visibility settings similar to the core Drupal block module: white/black list by Drupal path and content type.

-  Currently there are three possible regions to inject your tracking code snippets:
+  Currently there are three possible regions to inject your tracking code:
    * Inside <HEAD>  - Code added using drupal_add_html_head()
    * After <BODY> - Code added to $page['page_top'] in hook_page_alter()
    * Before </BODY> - Code added to $page['content_bottom'] in hook_page_alter()